If you are a person in need of legal redress but don’t have the means to hire a solicitor or barrister, this article is for you.

 Such engagement might include drafting or reviewing contracts, drafting or updating the organisation’s constitution, and litigation on behalf of their non-profit client in matters such as commercial disputes.

-If we’ve given you the impression that you must already be a full-fledged solicitor already employed in a law firm in order to volunteer through LawWorks, let us now assert that, even as a law student, you may demonstrate your commitment to practising law by volunteering with LawWorks.
+If we’ve given you the impression that you must already be a full-fledged solicitor already employed in a big and prestigious law firm in order to volunteer through LawWorks, let us now assert that, even as a law student, you may demonstrate your commitment to practising law by volunteering with LawWorks.

 A barrister functions in a more limited capacity than a solicitor!
 Source: Pixabay Credit: Michael18